 The best part of all?
 Even if you don't have a 4K TV yet, HDR content will still look better on your current set.

 We hope you now have a better understanding of what HDR is, how it works and why it’s so important to the future of TV.
-It’s not just about looking good; it’s about bringing your favorite movies and shows to life in ways you never thought possible.
+It’s not just about looking good; it’s about bringing your favourite movies and shows to life in ways you never thought possible.